jazeee/nodeschool-scope-chains-closures/README.md

 # nodeschool-scope-chains-closures
-My solutions to Nodeschool scope-chains-closures, of course, in CoffeeScript if possible
+My solutions to Nodeschool scope-chains-closures.

 NodeSchool is great for reviewing and filling in the gaps!